bdynamic/ipV6moni/README.md

 Monitors a IPv6 Domain for changes

 This is a compention project for https://github.com/bdynamic/IPv4TOIPv6.
 The pupose is recognizing IPv6 changes of a router and the deriving another IP from that.
-After an IP change has be rfecognized a command / script including this new IP is run.
+After an IP change has been recognized a command / script including this new IP is run.
 I make use of the myfritz service and hence avoiding any other dynDNS service.

 Installation
 ------------